openharmony/docs/zh-cn/application-dev/reference/apis-basic-services-kit/js-apis-device-info.md

     let distributionOSApiVersion: number = deviceInfo.distributionOSApiVersion
     console.info('the value of the deviceInfo distributionOSApiVersion is :' + distributionOSApiVersion);

+    let distributionOSApiName: number = deviceInfo.distributionOSApiName
+    console.info('the value of the deviceInfo distributionOSApiName is :' + distributionOSApiName);

     let distributionOSReleaseType: string = deviceInfo.distributionOSReleaseType
     console.info('the value of the deviceInfo distributionOSReleaseType is :' + distributionOSReleaseType);